Vivendi Games

-Vivendi Games was an American video game publisher and holding company based in Los Angeles.
+Vivendi Games, Inc., formerly Vivendi Universal Games, Inc., was an American video game publisher and holding company based in Los Angeles.
 It was founded in 1996 as CUC Software, the publishing subsidiary of CUC International, after the latter acquired video game companies Davidson & Associates and Sierra On-Line.
 Between 1997 and 2001, the company switched parents and names multiple times before ending up organized under Vivendi Universal (later renamed Vivendi).
 On July 10, 2008, Vivendi Games merged with Activision to create Activision Blizzard.

 History

 CUC/Cendant

 On February 21, 1996, CUC International announced its intention to acquire Davidson & Associates (including Blizzard Entertainment) and Sierra On-Line, two American video game companies, in a stock swap.
 The deal closed on July 24, 1996.
 CUC International previously only operated membership shopping clubs, wherefore analysts were surprised by the company's move into the software industry.